 If you want to use I2C mode of PN532 module, you should set the code as below:

-Before install the needed software, please do the configuration first.
+Before installation of the needed software, please do the configuration first, as given below.

 Raspberry Pi Software Configuration